 It’s called being a hybrid author.
 I will seek a traditional publisher when it makes sense and self-publish when that’s the better path.
 Combining these two options will maximize my career as an author—and hopefully my earnings potential at the same time.

 Traditional publishing versus self-publishing isn’t an either/or consideration.
 It’s a yes/and strategy.
+The answer is in being a hybrid author.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!